Parthmandale/Parthmandale/README.md

 I'm a security researcher highly passionate about smart contract security with a proven track record of consistently uncovering vulnerabilities in DeFi protocols and performing at multiple audit contests.

-I've experience auditing projects in the categories of **Lending-Borrowing, DAO, Cross-Contract chains, Staking/Restaking, Stablecoin, and AMM**.
+I've experience in auditing projects in the categories of **Lending-Borrowing, DAO, Cross-Contract chains, Staking/Restaking, Stablecoin, and AMM**.
 Currently, I'm proficient in auditing Solidity codebases and I'm also trying to learn and audit codebases in different frameworks.

 ## Background